XEZ1/Al-Chain-Contracts/backend/README.md

 # Testing the Application:

 If you run into problems after changing the codebase, make sure to run the tests.
 They cover the entire application and might be useful in resolving issues.
-Navigate to the backend directory and run the tests:
 ```bash
 cd backend
 pytest